-McLaughlin & Harvey are delighted to have been awarded 9 Considerate Constructors Scheme awards during the 2013 CCS National Awards Ceremony, including a “Most Considerate Site: Runner-up” award, one Gold award, five Silver awards and two Bronze awards!
+McLaughlin & Harvey are delighted to have been awarded nine Considerate Constructors Scheme awards during the 2013 CCS National Awards Ceremony, including a “Most Considerate Site: Runner-up” award.

 Located within a busy town centre, this project required the fit-out and refurbishment of an existing Marks & Spencer retail store while it remained open to the public.
 Various voluntary initiatives within the community were organised by our site team, including a classroom re-painting at a nearby school and a local area litter-pick.
 The Site Manager was also actively involved in an Alzheimer’s support project, and toys were donated to the local school along with bird tables for environmental studies.

 Complimenting this commitment to engaging with the local community, great emphasis was placed on our environmental impact throughout works.
 Energy usage was monitored closely by an external body and subsequently reduced by 20%, while material wastage was minimised by the innovative development of a floor cladding system to enable sealing treatment instead of replacement.